If you’re looking for an easy but highly rewarding hike, you need to visit Cascade 500 Pieds in Mauritius (also known as Cascade des Galets)!

 Solana Beach Hotel

 Solana Beach Hotel is located on the east coast of Mauritius, in Belle Mare.
 The hotel offers affordable all-inclusive packages with each room facing the ocean (you’ll get some pretty epic sunrise views from your private balcony)!
-The rooms feature a large double bed, TV, electric kettle, a private bathroom and balcony.
+The rooms feature a large double bed, TV, electric kettle, a private bathroom, and a balcony.

 Check prices and availability for Solana Beach Hotel here